Dear ALBA Members,

-The 2025 session of the Arizona Legislature is in full swing.
+The 2025 session of the Arizona Legislature continues.
+While the formal hearing process has ended, there is still a considerable amount of work to be done.
 We are approaching the midway in legislative hearings on various bills.
 Liquor is no exception, as there are five distinct bills affecting the liquor industry, with some in the Arizona House of Representatives and some in the Arizona State Senate.

 SB 1556: Adult Hemp Beverages; Policies; Procedures

 This bill was introduced in the Senate by Senator TJ Shope.
-It has been considered and passed by the committee on regulatory affairs, and has now moved on for consideration by the entire State Senate.
-The bill has particular impact on the Arizona liquor industry, including Arizona retailers.
+It was passed by the Senate Committee on Regulatory Affairs, passed the entire State Senate, and then did not proceed further in the House.
+The bill would have had a particular impact on the Arizona liquor industry, including Arizona retailers.

 Today, there are few restrictions on the sale of hemp and hemp-derived products, including beverages.
 You have probably seen hemp products for sale, containing some form of THC, in liquor stores and numerous other settings.
-SB 1556 would change that, in that going forward all manufacturing, wholesaling, and retail sales of adult hemp beverages in Arizona would be required to be licensed by the Arizona DLLC.
-The regulation of hemp beverages would follow, nearly identically, the regulation of spiritus liquors.
-However, there would be no mandatory participation by a manufacturer, a wholesaler or a retailer.
-Arizona retailers could decide, based on their own profile, whether or not to sell adult hemp beverages side-by-side with liquor products.
+SB 1556 would have changed that, in that going forward all manufacturing, wholesaling, and retail sales of adult hemp beverages in Arizona would have been required to be licensed by the Arizona DLLC.
+The regulation of hemp beverages would have followed, nearly identically, the regulation of spiritus liquors.
+However, there would have been no mandatory participation by a manufacturer, a wholesaler or a retailer.
+Arizona retailers could have decided, based on their own profile, whether or not to sell adult hemp beverages side-by-side with liquor products.

 ALBA early on supported this legislation.
 ALBA wants Arizona to follow the lead of other states which created sales and regulatory structure for low-dose hemp-derived THC beverages.